 \section{Introduction}

-Whole-body mobile manipulation is a fundamental capability for realizing general-purpose robotic policies in real-world environments and has attracted increasing attention from both academia and industry~\cite{mobile_aloha, ac-dit, brs, dspv2}.
-Compared with tabletop manipulators or mobile bases, whole-body mobile manipulation requires the simultaneous control of both the robotic arm and the mobile base, and perform continuous decision-making and control in complex, dynamic, and partially observable environments~\cite{harmonic, simultaneousperceptioninteraction}.

-Generating stable coordinated actions between the mobile base and the manipulator is a key challenge for whole-body mobile manipulation.
-Due to inevitable execution errors in real robots, small deviations in base motion can be amplified at the end-effector of the manipulator with a decoupled or weakly coordinated manner~\cite{brs}, leading to degraded manipulation accuracy or failure of the task.
-Introducing conditional dependencies between the mobile base and the manipulator at the action decoding stage~\cite{ac-dit, brs} can partially alleviate the above issues.
-However, such joint action modeling typically represents coordination as a one-way dependency, which limits the model’s ability to capture the bidirectional coupling and mutual compensation inherent in real-world tasks.
+Mobile manipulation is a fundamental capability for realizing general-purpose robotic policies in real-world environments and has attracted increasing attention from both academia and industry~\cite{mobile_aloha, ac-dit, brs, dspv2}.
+Compared with tabletop manipulators or mobile bases, mobile manipulation requires simultaneous control of the robotic arm and the mobile base, as well as continuous decision-making and control in complex, dynamic, and partially observable environments~\cite{harmonic, simultaneousperceptioninteraction}.
+A key challenge is generating stable coordinated actions between the mobile base and the manipulator.
+Due to inevitable execution errors in real robots, small deviations in base motion can be amplified at the manipulator end-effector under decoupled or weakly coordinated control~\cite{brs}, leading to degraded manipulation accuracy or task failure.
+Introducing conditional dependencies between the mobile base and the manipulator at the action decoding stage~\cite{ac-dit, brs} can partially alleviate this issue.
+However, such joint action modeling typically represents coordination as a one-way dependency, limiting the model’s ability to capture the bidirectional coupling and mutual compensation inherent in real-world tasks.